21centuryweather/21st-Century-Weather-Software-Wiki/gadi/quarto.md

 ### Using analysis3 environment in quarto

 Using the analysis3 environment in quarto is similar to using it in Jupyter notebooks.
-You will need to spin up an ARE session with the corresponding projects and advance options.
+You will need to spin up an ARE session with the corresponding projects and advanced options.
 Then, you can choose the python interpreter from the analysis3 conda environment in VSCode following the steps:

 1. Open the command palette (Ctrl+Shift+P or Cmd+Shift+P on Mac) and type "Python: Select Interpreter".
 2. You will see a list of available interpreters, including those from your conda environments.
 Most probably the `analysis3` won't be on the list so you will need to add it manually by typing the path to the interpreter in the command palette.
 So, select "Enter interpreter path..." and copy the path.
 The path to the `analysis3` conda environment will be `/g/data/xp65/public/apps/med_conda_scripts/analysis3-XX.XX.d/bin` but replacing XX.XX by the corresponding version of the environment you want to use.
 For example, 25.06.